 Do I need a dance partner?
 It is not necessary to bring a dance partner!
 We rotate partners throughout every group class to build your social partner dancing skills.
 On private lessons you will be working one on one with the instructor.
 Plus, we are very friendly and happy - so no need to worry!
 We've got you covered!

 What do I wear to dance class?
 Our classes are very casual, so just wear clothes that you feel comfortable in and that allow you to move freely.

 Do I need special dance shoes?
 We recommend you wear comfortable shoes that slide a little on the floor while you are spinning.
 Just wearing socks work great too.
 It is best to avoid rubber bottom shoes that stick to the floor and make your footwork more difficult.
 It is difficult, not safe for you or your partner, and bad for your feet to dance in flip flops.

 When can I start?
-Check out our Class Schedule to find out what time the class that matches your dance level starts!
+Check out our Schedule to find the next class that matches your dance level!
 For private instruction, your lessons can start as soon as we find a convenient time for both you and your instructor.

 I've been coming here with my husband for over a month now, and the instructors have been nothing but helpful.
 Very friendly and welcoming, too, especially when teaching beginners...
 The regulars here are also very nice, like one big family

 They teach more about the fundamentals and Musicality (Isaiah's favorite word), and less about just learning patterns.
 They teach dancing as a vessel for expression, like an instrument to play a song, not just a series of motions to look cool.